 His time in Senegal really complicated how he saw himself, his black identity, and his identity as part of the Afro-Diaspora.
 It was destabilizing for him to be viewed as a Westerner while studying in Senegal.
 It showed him the limits of the kind of romanticism he and some African Americans viewed Africa.
 This motivated him to want to study the region further.
 Wendell began studying Afro-Arab relations while doing a language Fulbright in Egypt.
 After speaking with Professor Mamadou Diouf, former director of Columbia’s Institute of African Studies (IAS), he decided to apply to MESAAS and pursue a Ph.D.
 That was seven years ago.

-Since he began his academic journey at IAS, Wendell has been the recipient of the Leitner Grant, which supported language studies—a centrally important component of the work that he does since understanding African languages enabled him to do his research.
+Since he began his academic journey at IAS, Wendell has been the participated in the African Humanities Project (Columbia-Sciences Po) funded by the French American Cultural Exchange Partner University Fund.
+Through this participation, he has traveled to France on two occasions to present his research and engage with Africanist in France.
+He has also received a Leitner Grant, which supported language studies—a centrally important component of the work that he does since understanding African languages enabled him to do his research.
 He appreciates IAS because it is the only place on Columbia’s campus that solely concentrates on Africa, and he is able to talk to faculty and students who are interested in and doing work on the continent.
 It is a place where he doesn’t have to “dispel myths and stereotypes but start on higher level of thinking.”

 While working on his dissertation, Wendell has traveled to Senegal, Mauritania, and Morocco for field research.
 He is currently teaching an African Civilization course and has TA’d for African and Islamic studies courses with Mahmood Mamdani, Hamid Dabashi, and Hlonipha Mokoena..
 He has recently accepted the position of Assistant Professor of African American and African Studies at Rutgers Newark University and will start upon receiving his Ph.D.